Let's Go Round One More Time!

 On 11th January British Airways agrees to pay £500,000 in damages to Richard Branson and a further £110,000 to his airline Virgin Atlantic, apologising "unreservedly" for an alleged "dirty tricks" campaign.

-Van Morrison is inducted into the Rock And Roll Hall Of Fame, though he fails to show up for the induction dinner, which takes place without him on 12th January.
+Van Morrison is inducted into the Rock & Roll Hall of Fame, though he fails to show up for the induction dinner, which takes place without him on 12th January.

 In Somalia, on 14th January, five women are stoned to death for adultery.

-Bill Clinton is sworn in as the 42nd President of the USA on 20th January.
+On the same day Bill Clinton is sworn in as the 42nd President of the USA.
 Fleetwood Mac re-form to perform at his inauguration.

 |